ElektraInitiative/libelektra/doc/dev/architecture.md

 efforts were taken to make misuse unlikely.

-Another fundamental principle is that the API must hide implementation details and should not be optimised towards speed.
+Another fundamental principle is that the API must hide implementation details and should not be optimized towards speed.
 In Elektra, the actual process of making configuration permanent is completely hidden.

 "Off-by-one confusion" is a topic of its own.
 The best is to stick to